OMSI-Dev/NatSci/SOS/README.txt

 ## ## Theory of Operation

-Science On a Sphere (SOS) is a globe-based visualization system that synchronizes spherical content with surrounding monitors for supporting slides and closed captioning.
-A central server coordinates two computers: one displays the daily dataset ‘playlist’ while the other drives the perimeter displays.
+Science On a Sphere (SOS) is a globe-based visualization system.
+These scripts synchronizes displayed content on the SOS with surrounding monitors and a nowPlaying kiosk.

 ## ## Updating software